ScrippsDC/thoroughbredDeaths/README.md

     * If the horse matched in all three data sources with the same foaling year (*fy_tb*==*fy_qh*==*fy_pq*), it is both a quarter horse and a thoroughbred.
 We labelled it as "T and Q".

-5. Export the horses that were not classified by the above methods (either because of insufficient information, or because they matched to *qh* in addition to a thoroughbred data set) to [etl/processed/etl_1-3_for_manual_review.csv](etl/processed/etl_1-3_for_manual_review.csv), saving them in [etl/manual/etl_1-3_manual.xlsx](etl/manual/etl_1-3_manual.xlsx) and manually reviewing them.
+5. Export the horses that were not classified by the above methods (either because of insufficient information, or because they matched to *qh* in addition to a thoroughbred data set) to [etl/processed/etl_1-3_for_manual_review.csv](etl/processed/etl_1-3_for_manual_review.csv), copy them to [etl/manual/etl_1-3_manual.xlsx](etl/manual/etl_1-3_manual.xlsx) and manually review them.
 Rerun this script to read these back in and overwrite the "TB" column with the manual values.

 Output saved at [data/processed/etl_1-3_hw_identifying_tb.csv](data/processed/etl_1-3_hw_identifying_tb.csv)